MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Linux-Python.md

 title:   Setup Linux Python
 author:    chrisbasoglu
 ms.author:   cbasoglu
-ms.date:   03/07/2018
+ms.date:   04/03/2018
 ms.custom:   cognitive-toolkit
 ms.topic:   get-started-article
 ms.service:  Cognitive-services
-ms.devlang:   NA
+ms.devlang:   python
 ---

 # Setup Linux Python

-## Environment Variables and required packages
+## Environment Variables and Required Packages

-Installing CNTK for Python on your system requires the installation of some third party packages and the definition of environment variables.
+Installing CNTK for Python on your system requires the installation of some third-party packages and the definition of the PATH  environment variable.

-### GPU Specific Packages
+### OPTIONAL: GPU-Specific Packages
 If you intend to use CNTK with GPU support, follow [this page](./Setup-GPU-Specific-Packages-Linux.md) to install and configure the environemnt accordingly.

 After installing the aforementioned GPU packages, add them into your PATH environment variable, e.g.